 Company vs. Person: The Right Approach to Website Visitor Identification

 Person IDs bloat CAC, slow deals, and burn trust.
-This article shows why marketing teams should kill person-level triggers and scale with account-level signals.
+This article shows why CEOs should kill person-level triggers and scale with account-level signals.

 Aug 18, 2025